vasudhaagrawal/vasudha_Nasscom_vsd_socdesignprog/README.md

 * **Chip die**: The chip die is the actual piece of silicon wafer that contains the integrated circuit.
 After the IC is fabricated on the wafer, the wafer is diced into individual dies, each containing a complete copy of the circuit.
 A die includes the core, pad ring, and other circuitry necessary for the chip's operation.
 The die is subsequently packaged to protect the silicon and provide connections to the external world.

 * **Foundary IP's**: Foundry IPs (Intellectual Property) refer to the pre-designed and pre-verified blocks provided by semiconductor foundries.
 These IPs are optimized for the specific manufacturing processes of the foundry and are essential for efficient and reliable VLSI design.
 IP blocks can include processors, memory modules, interface controllers, communication protocols, analog blocks, and more.
+Foundary Ip's need some amount of intellegent technique to bulid particular building blocks.

-Foundary is nothing but set of machines
+*  **Macros**: "macros refer to pre-designed and pre-verified blocks of circuitry that are used as building components in an integrated circuit (IC).
+These blocks can range from simple components, like logic gates, to more complex functional units, such as memories or processors.
+It is pur digital logic.

-Ip's It
+### In Introduction to QFN-48 Package, chip, pads, core, die and IPs